PEtab-dev/PEtab/doc/documentation_data_format.md

   parameter vector.

   All placeholders defined in the observation model must be overwritten here.
-  If there are not placeholders in the model, this column may be omitted.
+  If there are no placeholders used, this column may be omitted.

 - `noiseParameters` [STRING, OPTIONAL]